-Fuel - Fuel includes locomotive fuel and gasoline for highway and non-highway vehicles and heavy equipment.
-Volume growth of 7%, as measured by gross ton-miles, drove the increase in fuel expense.
-This was essentially offset by lower locomotive diesel fuel prices, which averaged \$2.97 per gallon (including taxes and transportation costs) in 2014, compared to \$3.15 in 2013, along with a slight improvement in fuel consumption rate, computed as gallons of fuel consumed divided by gross ton-miles.
+Volume growth of 7%, as measured by gross ton-miles, drove the increase in fuel expense in 2014 compared to 2013.
+This was essentially offset by lower locomotive diesel fuel prices, which averaged \$2.97 per gallon (including taxes and transportation costs) in 2014, compared to \$3.15 in 2013, along with a slight improvement in c-rate, computed as gallons of fuel consumed divided by gross ton-miles.